beltane border morris

 We are Beltane Border Morris.

-The use of facepaint has nothing to do with race.
-It is a form of disguise that relates to performing for money (dancing or mumming) by the labouring classes to raise money.
-The disguise was necessary so the performers were not recognised and then prosecuted for begging, or victimised by their landlords.
-The disguise also taps into deeper traditions of anonymity, mystery, the supernatural, eeriness and the dark side.
+The use of facepaint is a form of disguise that relates to performing (dancing or mumming) by the labouring classes to raise money.
+It enabled performers to go unrecognised and avoid being victimised by their landlords or prosecuted for begging.
+The disguise also taps into deeper traditions of anonymity, mystery, the supernatural, eeriness, and the dark side.

-However there is a much more sinister side to blacking than this.
+However, there is a much more sinister side to the use of face paint.
 In 1722 the Criminal Law Act introduced over fifty new capital offences onto the statute book.
-This Act, known as the "Black Act" was in response to poaching, in particular the "Blacks" who went poaching with blackened faces, so as to not alert the gamekeepers.
-After the Black Act you could be hanged not only for poaching, fishing in a private pond, damaging a hedge and many similarly minor crimes, but also simply for the act of disguise itself.
+This Act, known as the "Black Act" was in response to poaching, in particular those who went poaching with darkened faces, so as to not alert the gamekeepers.
+After the Black Act, you could be hanged not only for poaching, fishing in a private pond, damaging a hedge and many similarly minor crimes, but also simply for the act of disguising itself.
 In other words, if Beltane had tried to perform in 1723 we would have ended up on the gallows.

-This is at the heart of why later performers blacked their faces: It is a way of remembering the oppression of the past, remembering those who had been executed (or if lucky, simply transported for life) for poaching, in order to provide food for their starving families.
+This is at the heart of why later performers disguised their faces: It is a way of remembering the oppression of the past, remembering those who had been executed (or if lucky, transported for life) for poaching, to provide food for their starving families.

-There is a real political edge to our blacking.
-It is a way of bearing witness to dreadful treatment of the dispossessed labouring classes.
+There is a real political edge to our disguise.
+It is a way of bearing witness to the dreadful treatment of the dispossessed labouring classes.

-Though we now use the mercurial colours of nature in our blacking, the spirit of our disguise is as important to us as it has ever been.
+Though we now use the mercurial colours of nature in our face paints, the spirit of our disguise is as important to us as it has ever been.

 Come and see us perform live at a pub out on Thursday evenings during the summer, or at one of the summer festivals anywhere in the country (also see our LIVE section for full details).
 We hibernate in the winter to train up new dancers, write new dances, emerging only for special winter occasions such as the Wassail in January.